dehowell/d3-annotated-bibliography/README.md

 > our package will have no deep structure.
 Our computer program will be
 > unnecessarily copmlex, because we will fail to reuse objects or routines that
 > function similary in different charts.
 And we will have no way to add new
-> charts to our system without generating copmlex new code.
+> charts to our system without generating complex new code.
 Elegant design
 > requires us to think about a theory of graphics, not charts.

 Although D3 is a bit lower-level than what Wilkinson is describing, I think this